Drug discovery and therapeutic innovation

 In addition to this, abiraterone – a drug for prostate cancer discovered at the ICR – is now standard treatment for advanced prostate cancer and has benefited hundreds of thousands of men with the disease worldwide.

-We also discovered how to genetically target the drug olaparib, which is now used on the NHS for treating women with ovarian cancer who have BRCA mutations, and has been approved in the US for a similar subset of women with breast cancer.
+We also discovered how to genetically target the drug olaparib, which is now used on the NHS to treat ovarian and breast cancer patients who have BRCA mutations, and has been approved in the US for a similar subset of patients.

-And our science underpinned the discovery of the drug classes BRAF inhibitors and PI3K inhibitors.
+And our science underpinned the discovery of the drug classes, AKT inhibitors, BRAF inhibitors and PI3K inhibitors.

 Meeting the challenges of cancer evolution and drug resistance